kmishra9/PL2-AWS-Setup/README.md

     - Follow the same steps you used to create the `Administration` Workspace to create Workspaces for each researcher.
       - **Note**: Each Workspaces username follows a standardized format, such as `Researcher_0` or `Researcher_11`, meaning you'll need to assign real people to these usernames in your copy of the Documentation Template as you create Workspaces for them.
       - **Note**: creating a workspace for each researcher will email them asking them to set up a password, just as the SPA email received one for the `Administration` Workspace.
+      - **Note**: By default, AWS imposes limits on the number of workspaces an account is allowed to create.
+If you try to create more workspaces than this limit, you will be prompted to explain why you need more workspaces.
+I'd recommend using [this template](https://docs.google.com/document/d/1DGIdOAucADomA3JPdEtvnhJT2Lv8Y5vrSeuv4ZF2YnE/edit?usp=sharing) I've generated for this setup's users.
+Turnaround time should be relatively quick (< 2 business days)
     - Immediately after creating the Workspaces, send an email to all researchers receiving a workspace explaining what to do.
 Here is a [template email](https://docs.google.com/document/d/18D-Rmr3Y5EkalVA8p9kLkrrsRvl12I-7RhPFeMy7fgc/edit?usp=sharing).
       - **Note**: in order to follow all instructions they are instructed to, they need to have several pieces of information in your project's copy of the documentation template, the most important of which is the highlighted `EC2_PRIVATE_IP` field